5 Breakfast Tips to Help with Constipation

-- Do not exceed this dosage, and do not take more than a teaspoon per day.
+- Don’t exceed this dosage, and don’t take more than a teaspoon per day.

 2. Oatmeal or whole wheat bread

-We know that supermarkets have a lot of cereal options.
-Fiber is key to fighting constipation and we have to choose the highest quality.
+We all know that grocery stores have a lot of grain options.
+Fiber is key to fighting constipation, so you need to make sure you choose higher quality products.

-- Keep in mind that a lot of cereals in supermarkets have too much sugar, and the real fiber content could be insignificant.
+- Keep in mind that many grain options in supermarkets have a lot of sugar, and the real fiber content could be insignificant.
 Read the labels thoroughly before choosing.

 - The best option is the most natural.
-Oatmeal or rye bread are two exceptional ways to watch our health and avoid constipation.
+Oatmeal or rye bread are two great ways to watch your health and avoid constipation.

 3. Aloe vera for constipation